Juan Carlos Navarro (politician): Career as politician

 In 2012, Juan Carlos Navarro was elected Secretary-General of the PRD, the top post in the party's structure.
 The political movement he led won all 10 posts of the National Executive Committee; it was the first time in history that all 10 posts were held by the same party.
-In March 2013 he participated once again in his party's primaries for President against 17 other candidates and won with over 95% of the vote.
-In the 2014 Presidential elections, he came third with 28% of the vote.
+In March 2013 he participated once again in his party's primaries for president against 17 other candidates and won with over 95% of the vote.
+In the 2014 presidential elections, he came third with 28% of the vote.

 Even though Navarro lost the election, the party won a majority of seats in the Legislative Assembly.
-For this reason, after the election Navarro negotiated a legislative pact called "Panama Primero" with President-elect Juan Carlos Varela to secure that many of the projects proposed during his campaign would become a reality.
+For this reason, after the election Navarro negotiated a legislative pact called "Panama Primero" with president-elect Juan Carlos Varela to secure that many of the projects proposed during his campaign would become a reality.
 These proposals include the Minister for Environmental Issues and a complete decentralization of the government.
 Once the legislative pact was finalized, Navarro resigned his post as Secretary General of the PRD accepting his responsibility for the election results.

 On July 10, 2018, Navarro once again registered to participate in the PRD primaries, which were to be held on September 16 of the same year.
-He aspired to be chosen as his party's presidential candidate for the General Elections to be held on May 5, 2019.
+He aspired to be chosen as his party's presidential candidate for the general elections to be held on May 5, 2019.

-Navarro announced on August 21, 2018 that he was declining his aspirations to be chosen as the PRD's presidential candidate in order to back Ernesto Pérez Balladares in his bid to be the party's nominee.
+Navarro announced on August 21, 2018, that he was declining his aspirations to be chosen as the PRD's presidential candidate to back Ernesto Pérez Balladares in his bid to be the party's nominee.
 In the September 16th primaries, the Balladares-Navarro allegiance came in third place, obtaining 8% of the vote.
 Laurentino Cortizo won the PRD's presidential nomination.

+The publication Forbes featured Navarro in a three-part series it did on the country of Panama in October 2024.
+The first of the series is called "Panama is Paradise for Rainforest, Wildlife and Potential Partners."
+In the story, Navarro said, "The only way to stop climate change is to involve the private and philanthropic sectors to deploy clean energy, electric mobility, conservation, and protection initiatives in Panama.
+There are tons of investments that private companies can make to generate financial returns.”